 Dec 7, 2016|

-Travel Consultant, Tye Rogerson, just returned from the adventure of a lifetime on a Quark Expedition to Antarctica.
-Follow his journey as he takes us from the southern tip of Ushuaia to the White Wilderness, Antarctica.
-We reached Antarctica the old fashioned way, by crossing the Drake Passage.
+We traveled to Antarctica the old fashioned way, by crossing the Drake Passage from Argentina to Antarctica.
 It is now possible to fly over the passage and then cruise, avoiding the dark and moody waters of the southern seas.
 But we wanted to grab ahold of distance, and wait for the moment until the world’s largest wilderness area faded into view.
 And in the meantime, it wasn’t hard to enjoy the sight of half a dozen albatross strafing our stern.
 We were aboard the Ocean Endeavour, owned by Quark Expeditions, on one of the first departures of the season.
 Everyone beamed, we knew we were going somewhere rare.
 Antarctica is the coldest, windiest, driest place on earth, and it has the highest average elevation.
+I traveled in January which is considered one of the best months to visit Antarctica.
 It is nearly twice the size of Australia, and in the winter the sea ice expands its size almost twofold.
-There never were any indigenous peoples dwelling on the seventh continent, and today Antarctica is a symbol of international cooperation.
+There never were any indigenous peoples dwelling on the 7th continent, and today Antarctica is a symbol of international cooperation.
 The whaling has almost entirely ended, and where there are people, they are there in pursuit of science.
 Or simply curiosity.
 As a travel destination, it’s on most people’s bucket list because…what can possibly compare?
 Our expedition leader was an adventurous Alaskan native, who had previously studied philosophy and been an iron worker at the Amundsen-Scott South Pole Station.
 He explained that as an expedition trip we had a general daily itinerary, but would pivot as necessary to make the most of our weather and wildlife opportunities.
 This approach came in handy a few days later when somebody spotted a pod of orcas, and a few days after that when our resident bird expert spied an emperor penguin.

 Ocean Endeavour – Ship Amenities